-On October 22, 2010, our Board of Directors authorized a stock repurchase program to acquire up to \$20 million of our outstanding common stock.
+On May 7, 2012, our Board of Directors authorized a stock repurchase program to acquire up to \$30 million of our outstanding common stock.
 Stock repurchases under this program are to be made through the open market at times and in such amounts as our management deems appropriate, provided that the price is below the most recent net asset value per share.
-The stock repurchase program expired on December 31, 2011, with the Company not repurchasing any shares of its common stock pursuant to the repurchase program.
+As of the date of this prospectus, we have not made any stock repurchases under this program.
+Unless extended by our Board of Directors, the stock repurchase program will expire on May 7, 2013 and may be limited or terminated at any time without prior notice.